 Day 3: CH’AQICOCHA – PHUYUPATAMARCA – WIÑAY WAYNA

-This is the most impressive day by far so keep this in mind as you ascend on day three!
-Your guide will wake you up with a hot cup of tea or coffee at 6am before getting up for breakfast.The day starts with a gentle climb towards the archaeological site of ‘Phuyupatamarca’ (meaning ‘Town in the Clouds’).
+Many trekkers consider this to be the most impressive day!
+Your guide will again wake you up with a hot cup of tea or coffee at 6am before getting up for breakfast.The day starts with a gentle climb towards the archaeological site of ‘Phuyupatamarca’ (meaning ‘Town in the Clouds’).
 Here, we reach the third highest point along the Inca trail (3,680m/12,073ft).
 The views of the mountains, canyons and surrounding areas are spectacular!

 - Meals: Breakfast, water, lunch, snacks, afternoon tea and dinner